cdjackson14/gcp-magic/README.md

 I developed this were the firewall rules are very tight, but I occassionally needed to open a port for a few minutes, and then shut it back down.

 ## Git Download
-Just like any other GIT...
+Just like any other Git...
 ```git clone https://github.com/cdjackson14/gcp-magic```

 ## Usage: